Skip to Content

 Bringing clarity and structure to case intake, classification, and reporting

 This project focused on simplifying a case management system that had become inconsistent and difficult to use.
+The goal was to improve clarity, reporting, and day-to-day usability for staff.

 1